waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 ```

-In order to calculate the probabilty that the Braves win the WS, we need a new function with 2 input, because both of the series length and P<sub>B</sub> are variables.
+In order to calculate the probability that the Braves win the WS, we need a new function with 2 input, because both of the series length and P<sub>B</sub> are variables.
 ```{r}
 calc_prob_sl_p <- function(sl,pb){
   win_threshhold <- ceiling(sl/2)